Campervanning in Norway: Tips, Routes & Destinations for 2024

 Ferries from Denmark to Norway

 Getting a direct ferry to Norway from Denmark avoids the bridges and the long drive up the Swedish coast.
-Popular ferries from Denmark to Norway are from Frederikshavn to Oslo, Hirtshals to Kristiansand, Larvik, Stavanger and Bergen.
+Popular Color Line ferries from Denmark to Norway are from Frederikshavn to Oslo, Hirtshals to Kristiansand, Larvik, Stavanger and Bergen.

 The longer crossings are not prohibitively expensive and sailing to Bergen gets you right into the beautiful western Fjords – balanced against fuel and toll costs, it may be worth considering.